radha-murugan/msc-project/README.md

 ## Saved Models

-Trained model weights are **not included** in this repository due to size
+Trained model weights are **not included** in this repository due to size limits.

-Please run the notebooks in order and it will create a folder and save the weights and training.
+To obtain the model: run the notebooks in order, or contact the author.

 ## License